t3hmun/t3hmun.github.io-2022/src/pages/blog/2022-10-30-initial-astro-blog-setup.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "Inital Astro Blog Setup"
+title: "Initial Astro Blog Setup"
-description: "A page full of features that can be used when writing pages of this website."
+description: "Setting up this website using Astro.build."
 pubDate: "2022-10-30T15:30:00Z"
 ---

-## Why

-I want a simple reliable website and personal blog.
+I decided it is time I had a simple reliable website and personal blog.
-I the past I've written my own static site generators to create my site.
+I the past I've written my own static site generators to create my personal site.
-Those projects we good for learning, however they were all abandoned when the thing I was learning stopped being fun.
+Those projects we good for learning, however they were all abandoned when the thing I was learning stopped being fun or interesting.

-This time I'm using an existing working framework, I am not going to re-inventing the wheel for fun (yet).
+This time I'm using an existing established framework, I am not planning to re-invent the wheel (yet).

-I picked [Astro](https://github.com/withastro/astro) because it has clean HTML output with no JS by default, perfectly suited to a static website.
+I picked [Astro](https://github.com/withastro/astro) because it has clean HTML output without JS by default, perfectly suited to a static website.

 ## Setup